imzodev/nba-ranking/DEVELOPMENT.md

 This isn't just another ranking app - it's a **living, breathing** representation of basketball fan collective intelligence.
 Every vote contributes to creating the most accurate NBA top 25 ever assembled.

 **Next Steps:**
-1. Set up your environment
+1. ✅ Set up your environment
-2. Run the population script
+2. ✅ Run the population script
-3. Start building the ranking interface
+3. 🚧 Complete the player selection and ranking interface
+4. ⏱️ Implement the ranking submission system
+5. ⏱️ Build the ranking aggregation algorithm
-4. Deploy and watch the wisdom emerge
+6. ⏱️ Deploy and watch the wisdom emerge

 *Powered by Wikipedia, Supabase, and the collective wisdom of basketball fans worldwide.*